Chris-Gillis/z3roshot.github.io/_posts/2014-07-28-introducing-totes.md

 <div>
 <img src="http://i.imgur.com/aQkjwqR.png" width="300" height="auto" align="center" hspace="12" style="display:block;margin:auto;" /></div>

+[Totes](http://github.com/z3roshot/totes) is a chainable, extensible assertion framework for javascript.
 I wrote totes because I wanted to create an API that is easy to understand.
 I also wanted assertions that were chainable.
 At the core, totes has an `Assertable` object that has a `value` property and two functions: `isTrue` and `isFalse`.
 Everything else that totes can do is an extension on the `Assertable` prototype.

 Totes is also easy to use.
 To get an instance of Assertable, you need to get a reference to the `expect` function and pass in a value that you want to make some assertions against: